AdityaVaradaraj/Dijkstra-Algo-point-robot/README.md

 Demo Video: https://drive.google.com/file/d/1GMOK0OVZz0sz_2mIukr0CpLJXlxP2Pxp/view?usp=sharing

 I have used dictionary for the open list and numpy array for closed list.
+The red represents obstacle space, purple circle is start location, black circle is goal location, green pixels are explored nodes and blue path is the computed optimal path from start to goal

 Libraries used: